jfalkinburg/CSCE_436_Lab_Ex/CompEx1/readme_CompEx1.md

 ![Memory Dump](images/Memory.PNG)
 ##### Figure 1: Memory Dump Label (Always include figure labels!)

+### Answers to Lab Questions
+Here is where you would answer any lab questions given in the lab writeup.

 ### Observations and Conclusions
 During this whole assignment, what did you learn?
 What did you notice that was noteworthy?
 This should be a paragraph starting with the purpose, whether or not you achieved that purpose, what you learned, and how you can use this for future labs.